Everyone with a pool must restrict its access with physical barriers—that’s the law.

 - the means to access the interior of the pool are removed or rendered inoperable whenever the pool is not in use.

 Manufacturers and retailers offering to sale pools in New Zealand are required by law to ensure to supply with the pool a notice explaining the responsibilities of owners, pool operators, and occupiers.

 Councils are required by law to ensure that all the residential pools within their jurisdiction are inspected at least once every three years, to determine whether the pool has barriers that comply with the legal requirements.
 Councils may accept a certificate of periodic inspection from an independently qualified pool inspector in lieu of carrying out the inspection themselves.

 Physical barriers must enclose only the ‘immediate’ pool area: the pool itself, and a confined area around the pool in which occur activities closely connected, associated or combined with the use of the pool.

 Activities not closely connected, associated or combined with the use of the pool are required to be kept outside the pool area (activities such as vegetable gardens, clotheslines, children play areas, and amenities).

 Physical barriers, including gates/doors and windows opening on the pool area, must comply with the requirements of the Building Code that are in force, or that were in force when the barrier was erected.

-- The fencing of a residential pool in accordance with the specifications of the [repealed] Fencing of Swimming Pools Act 1987 remains an acceptable solution for establishing compliance with the Building Code prior to the implementation Building Code Clause F9.
+- The fencing of a residential pool in accordance with the specifications of the [repealed] Fencing of Swimming Pools Act 1987 was an acceptable method for establishing compliance with the Building Code prior to the implementation Building Code Clause F9.